douglasbagnall/p4wn/README.rst

 do so before you move the pawn.

-If a draw is technically possible (either through 3 repetitions of the same position, or 50 moves without a capture or pawn move) , a **Draw ?** button will appear.
+If a draw is technically possible (either through 3 repetitions of the same position, or 50 moves without a capture or pawn move) , a **Draw?** button will appear.
 You can claim a draw by clicking it.
 P4wn will never claim a draw on its own, just offer you the button.

 Where to find it and get help
 =============================